landlab/landlab/docs/source/user_guide/faq.rst

 I can't install/test/run Landlab, what should I do?
 ---------------------------------------------------

-If you are having trouble when installing, testing or running Landlab, please visit our [[Troubleshooting page | https://github.com/landlab/landlab/wiki/Troubleshooting]].
+If you are having trouble when installing, testing or running Landlab, please visit our :ref:`Troubleshooting page <https://github.com/landlab/landlab/wiki/Troubleshooting>`.

 What is the difference between a cell and a node?